BodaKola/simbi/README.md

-# simbi chatbot
+# simbi chatbot💬
-# Mira – SafeSpace AI 💬

-Mira is a lightweight, multilingual mental health chatbot built for the web.
+Simbi is a lightweight, multilingual mental health chatbot built for the web.
 It offers empathy-driven support in **English, Yoruba, and Pidgin**, based on real African mental health stories.

 ## 🌍 Features
 - 💬 Speaks English, Yoruba, and Pidgin